Resources & Links

 Chelsea Green Publishing Co, Vermont, 2002.

-Exit Strategies: A Plan and A Place For Your Estate Information(TM) interactive CD and workbook, Jeanne K. Smith
+Exit Strategies: A Plan and A Place For Your Estate Information(TM) workbook, Jeanne K. Smith

 Explain Pain, David Butler Lorimer Mosley and Sunyata